Learning to Discover Iterative Spectral Algorithms: Extended Discussion of Numerical Experiments on Real-World Eigenproblems and Linear Systems

 Test matrices are drawn from the SuiteSparse Matrix Collection and cover electronic-structure, thermal finite element, structural/mechanics, and circuit/model-reduction applications.
-Matrix sizes range from $n = 468$ to $n = 1.6\times 10^6$, with estimated condition numbers between $70$ and $4\times 10^6$.
+Matrix sizes range from $n = 468$ to $n = 1.6\times 10^6$, with estimated condition numbers between $50$ and $4.5\times 10^6$.
+We also use a finite difference discretization of the Laplacian on the unit square, of size $6084$, with known eigenvalues, to compare the behavior of the preconditioned operator induced by \framework with that obtained from Chebyshev acceleration; see Figure~\ref{fig:compare_polynomial}.

-Table~\ref{tab:test_matrix_details} summarizes the real-world matrices used in our experiments.
-For linear systems, it reports whether an incomplete Cholesky preconditioner is applied.
-For eigenvalue problems, it indicates whether the operator is implicitly squared to make it spd.
+Table~\ref{tab:test_matrix_details} summarizes the large real-world matrices used in our experiments.
+For linear systems, it reports the first-level preconditioners applied before polynomial acceleration.
+For eigenvalue problems, it indicates whether the operator is implicitly squared to obtain an spd formulation.